-- 95 The atmospheric component of ECMWF-IFS, the Integrated Forecasting System (IFS), uses a semi-implicit, semi-Lagrangian - 96 discretization (Ritchie et al., 1995; Temperton et al., 2001).
+The atmospheric component of ECMWF-IFS, the Integrated Forecasting System (IFS), uses a semi-implicit, semi-Lagrangian 90 91 discretization (Ritchie et al., 1995; Temperton et al., 2001).
 The model is based on the IFS cycle 43r1.
-The land surface - 97 component is the Hydrology Tiled ECMWF Scheme of Surface Exchanges over Land (H-TESSEL; Balsamo et al. (2009)). - 98 The ocean component is version 3.4 of the Nucleus for European Modelling of the Ocean (NEMO3.4; Madec et al., 2013). - 99 NEMO3.4 is coupled to the second version of the Louvain-la-Neuve Sea-Ice Model (LIM2; Bouillon et al. (2009); Fichefet - and Morales Maqueda (1997)), which includes a three-layer model for the vertical conduction of heat in sea ice.
-The coupling - between the ocean and atmosphere is resolved by the sequential single-executable strategy used by Mogensen et al. (2012) at - 102 a frequency of 1 hr (Roberts et al., 2018).
-There is no coupling between precipitation over land and the runoff to the ocean - 103 but, to overcome this limitation, a climatological approximate calculation of the freshwater input is determined at each coastal - 104 grid point.
-Finally, unlike the operational setup of ECMWF where the surface energy balance is calculated in the land surface - module (Mogensen et al., 2012), the skin temperature from LIM2 is coupled to mitigate the excessive sea ice volume in the - 106 Arctic.
+The land surface component is the Hydrology Tiled ECMWF Scheme of Surface Exchanges over Land (H-TESSEL; Balsamo et al. (2009)).
+92 The ocean component is version 3.4 of the Nucleus for European Modelling of the Ocean (NEMO3.4; Madec et al., 2013).
+93 NEMO3.4 is coupled to the second version of the Louvain-la-Neuve Sea-Ice Model (LIM2; Bouillon et al. (2009); Fichefet 94 95 and Morales Maqueda (1997)), which includes a three-layer model for the vertical conduction of heat in sea ice.
+The coupling between the ocean and atmosphere is resolved by the sequential single-executable strategy used by Mogensen et al. (2012) at 96 a frequency of 1 hr (Roberts et al., 2018).
+There is no coupling between precipitation over land and the runoff to the ocean 97 but, to overcome this limitation, a climatological approximate calculation of the freshwater input is determined at each coastal 98 grid point.
+Finally, unlike the operational setup of ECMWF where the surface energy balance is calculated in the land surface 99 module (Mogensen et al., 2012), the skin temperature from LIM2 is coupled to mitigate the excessive sea ice volume in the 100 Arctic.
+101

-- 108 Two different configurations of the model have been used.
-The first configuration, ECMWF-IFS-LR (hereafter ECMWF- - 109 LR), uses the Tco199 grid for the atmosphere, which has a horizontal resolution of about 50 km, and the ORCA1 tripolar - 110 grid for the ocean, which has a nominal resolution of $\sim 1^{\circ}$ (Roberts et al., 2018).
-The second configuration, ECMWF-IFS- - HR (hereafter ECMWF-HR), uses the Tco399 grid for the atmosphere, which has a horizontal resolution of about 25 km, - and the ORCA025 tripolar grid for the ocean, which has a resolution of $\sim 0.25^{\circ}$ .
+Two different configurations of the model have been used.
+The first configuration, ECMWF-IFS-LR (hereafter ECMWF-LR), uses the Tco199 grid for the atmosphere, which has a horizontal resolution of about 50 km, and the ORCA1 tripolar grid for the ocean, which has a nominal resolution of $\sim 1^{\circ}$ (Roberts et al., 2018).
+The second configuration, ECMWF-IFS-HR (hereafter ECMWF-HR), uses the Tco399 grid for the atmosphere, which has a horizontal resolution of about 25 km, and the ORCA025 tripolar grid for the ocean, which has a resolution of $\sim 0.25^{\circ}$ .
 The vertical resolution is the same for both configurations, with 91 levels in the atmosphere, extending up to 0.01 hPa, and 75 levels in the ocean (Madec, 2016).
-Beside

-- 114 the resolution, the only differences between the two configurations come from the resolution-dependent parameterizations in - 115 NEMO (Roberts et al., 2018).
-Both configurations of the model simulate reasonably well the Quasi-Biennial Oscillation (QBO) - 116 variability (not shown).
+Beside the resolution, the only differences between the two configurations come from the resolution-dependent parameterizations in NEMO (Roberts et al., 2018).